 - Focus on Priority Sites - A.) Encourage redevelopment of Aurora Square/Westminster Triangle as a destination shopping or village center type development. - B.) Facilitate redevelopment planning of the Ronald Place-adjacent properties so that various development scenarios can take shape, with an increase to the success and sales activity of the businesses/properties.
 The City role may include right-of-way acquisition, street vacation, and road realignment. - C.) Undertake City investments and regulatory actions that will better implement the vision of the Central Subarea Vision Plan, particularly along Midvale Avenue.
-Look for ways to better encourage and leverage private investment that includes elements of the Vision Plan, such as multi-story buildings, mixed use developments and parking structures. - D.) Encourage jurisdictions to explore co-location or relocation of facilities in order to preserve tax-base opportunities and improve services.
-For example, encourage the Shoreline School District to explore the feasibility of relocating Shorewood High School to a new site if that would result in higher quality educational facilities, resolution of traffic and parking problems, and a more proactive relationship between the public schools and Shoreline Community College that would leverage their respective resources.
+Look for ways to better encourage and leverage private investment that includes elements of the Vision Plan, such as multi-story buildings, mixed use developments and parking structures.

+D.) Encourage the Shoreline School District to explore the feasibility of relocating Shorewood High School to a new site if that would result in higher quality educational facilities, resolution of traffic and parking problems, and a more proactive relationship between the public schools and Shoreline Community College that would leverage their respective resources.
 In the event that the idea proves feasible, then support the School District and other civic leadership to explore the potential for productive commercial reuse of the current school property as a city center.